I used to think there was something wrong with me.

 Introversion is not the same as shyness.
 Yes, an introvert can be shy, but he or she may not be.

 Basically, an introvert is energized by being alone and feels drained by certain activities like talking, multi-tasking, and doing anything that requires leaving the house.
 They wonder why anyone would ever call rather than text.
-They typically enjoy hanging out with one or two people rather than a group, and they’re normally better at writing rather than speaking (you know what a mean, introvert friend!).
+They typically enjoy hanging out with one or two people rather than a group, and they’re normally better at writing rather than speaking (you know what a mean, introverted friend!).

 YOU’RE NOT FLAWED

 Being an introvert is not a flaw.
-It may feel like it is at times, especially when it seems like everyone around you is outgoing and social.
+It may feel like it is sometimes, especially when it seems like everyone around you is outgoing and social.
 The truth is, at least 50% of people in the world are introverts!
 And introverts have the ability to become extroverted for small amounts of time.
 So someone you think is extroverted may, in fact, be an introvert.

 MANY celebrities, leaders, and speakers are introverts.
 In fact, they make wonderful entrepreneurs and virtual assistants!
 Running a home-based business gives you the freedom to use your energy levels wisely and the option of creating a business that works for you.

-Below I’ve listed a few tips that I’ve learned over the years as an introverted VA, to help you navigate your own VA biz.
+Below I’ve listed a few tips that I’ve learned over the years as an introverted VA to help you navigate your own VA biz.

 Tips for Introverted Virtual Assistants #virtualassistant #introvert Click To Tweet